Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Methods

-\paragraph{Perturbing with sensitivity analysis} We validate globally important features through SA with $w$-perturbations: we change a feature value by keeping other features unchanged.
-If a change of its value significantly impacts the prediction, the feature is considered to have~(statistically) high impact on the prediction.
-We create a new set $\hat X^{*}$ by applying $w$-perturbation over feature $a_i$ and measure its sensitivity in global level.
-To measure the change in the predictions, we observe the MSE between actual and predicted labels and compare the probability distributions over the classes~(for 2 most probable classes in a multiclass setting).
-The sensitivity $S$ of a feature $a_i$ is the difference of between the MSE values of original feature space $X$ and sampled $\hat X^{*}$.
-However, since SA requires a large number of calculations~(i.e., $N \times M$; $N$ and $M$ are the number of instances and features) across predictions, we make minimal changes by taking into consideration of only the top-k features, thereby reducing the computational complexity.
+We validate globally important features through SA.
+We change a feature value by keeping other features unchanged.
+If any change in its value significantly impacts the prediction, the feature is considered to have a high impact on the prediction.
+We create a new set $\hat X^{*}$ by applying $w$-perturbation over feature $a_i$ and measure its sensitivity at the global level.
+To measure the change in predictions, we observe MSE between actual and predicted labels and compare the probability distributions over the classes\footnote{Two most probable classes in multi-class settings.}.
+Sensitivity $S$ of a feature $a_i$ is the difference between MSE at original feature space $X$ and sampled $\hat X^{*}$.
+However, since SA requires a large number of calculations\footnote{e.g., $N \times M$; $N$ and $M$ are the number of instances and features.}, we make minimal changes to top-k features only in order to reduce the computational complexity.